 Talking about money with friends is always a little awkward, isn't it?
-But moving into a shared apartment means you must bite the bullet and figure out how to split rent with roommates.
+But moving into a shared apartment means you have to figure out how to split rent with roommates.
 Splitting rent is different from splitting utilities which can be divided right down the middle.
 Most apartments have bedrooms of different sizes, which means not everyone will owe the same amount of monthly rent.
 For example, one of your roommates may prefer a private bathroom, while another may want the biggest room.
 Before you decide on a number, read our simple guide with tips and tricks on how to split rent fairly!

 Bedrooms vary in size depending on their square footage, which will affect how to split rent with roommates.
-If you choose to divide rent by the size of your rooms, you make sure that the roommate with the biggest room pays the lion's share of the rent.
-Similarly, the roommate with the smallest room will pay the least rent.
-This way, you make sure that everyone in your apartment pays for exactly what they're getting.
+If you choose to divide rent by the size of your rooms, the roommate with the biggest room would pay the most rent.
+Similarly, the roommate with the smallest room would pay the least rent.

 When you're in college and renting with roommates, not everyone will have the same spending power.
 One of your roommates might be on scholarship, or they might have to take up a day job to pay bills.
 In this situation, it's best to know the background of your roommates and how much they can spare towards rent every month.
 Splitting rent based on income ensures that your roommates are not left out of the group only because they can't afford to pay as much as the others.

-Splitting rent evenly with your roommates is the easiest mathematical solution to your apartment woes.
+Splitting rent evenly with your roommates is the easiest mathematical solution.
 Here, everyone in the house pays an equal amount of rent regardless of any of the factors above.
-Before you get tempted by the ease of this method, make sure that you and your roommates are all on the same page with this option!

 Now that you know how to split rent with roommates, let's look at some tips and tools that will come in handy!